-Smoke is a mixture of water vapor and combustion products, including tiny particles of organic matter.
-These particulates are considered to be an air pollutant and are regulated by federal law.
-This fact sheet provides some background information on air quality, the effects of smoke on human health and safety, and regulations concerning the use of prescribed fires and the smoke produced by them.
-We conclude with a description of some strategies that can be used to protect air quality while still gleaning the benefits of prescribed burning.
+Intended for land managers and prescribed burners, this publication provides some background information on air quality and the effects of smoke on human health and safety.
+The publication concludes with some strategies that can be used to protect air quality while still gleaning the benefits of prescribed burning.

-Air Quality in Florida
+Smoke and Air Quality

 Prescribed Burning and Air Quality